Why Research in Homeopathy

 Homeopathy is gaining a universal popularity because of its effectiveness, affordability, availability, easier applicability and no side effects.
 It is now the second largest practiced system of medicine worldwide.
 On the other hand, it is questioned for use of ultra-high dilutions (UHD) (dilution beyond Avogadro), potentization process, biological actions of UHDs, and also for its philosophy, prescription modalities, and standardization issues.
 Therefore, it has been dragged amongst the most controversial issues of this century.

-Since inception, it is compared with the conventional system of medicine because the modern pharmacology “knows” physical and chemical interactions between drugs and living cells.
-For many decades, it was difficult to define the exact ‘paths’ from medicine to biology, then to chemistry and physics, but conventional systems have taken an edge over it, whereas it is considered that homeopathy still has to prove these paths.
+Since inception, it is compared with the conventional system of medicine because the modern pharmacology “knows” physical and chemical interactions between drugs and living cells, whereas it is assumed that homeopathy doesn’t do that!
+For many decades, it was difficult to define the exact ‘paths’ from medicine to biology, then to chemistry and physics, but conventional systems took an edge over it, whereas it is considered that homeopathy has no answer to this.